 Did you know that payroll/labor makes up almost one-third of a restaurant's operating costs?
 While most restaurateurs are experts in hospitality and customer service, payroll makes many savvy business owners scratch their heads.

-While payroll has historically been the source of a lot of stress for restaurant owners, there are a number of tools and resources to make it easier.
-Payroll jargon and processes aren't intrinsically complicated; they're usually just presented in difficult-to-understand ways.
+While payroll has historically been the source of a lot of stress for restaurant owners, there are several tools and resources to make it easier.
+Payroll jargon and processes aren’t intrinsically complicated; they’re usually just presented in ways that are tougher to understand than necessary!

 What is restaurant payroll?